jacksund/simmate/src/simmate/datamine/README.md

 This module is analogous to `matminer.data_retrieval` and `pymatgen.ext` modules, where we are pulling data from third-party databases.

+Note, that the structures we pull into our database may not be exact matches to what's shown in their database.
+This is beacuse we run symmetry analysis on the structure and convert to a LLL reduced cell.

 _**WARNING:**_ If you are trying to use Simmate to pull various data from Materials Project, OQMD, AFLOW, and others *into your own project/script/analysis*, you should jump over to the `simmate.database` module!
 This module is for pulling data from various databases *into the Simmate database*.
 Therefore, you should only be using this module if you are on Simmate development team or an expert user.